ORCID/orcid-api-tutorial/docs/get.md

 |**scope**| API action(s) you want to request permission for, from the list of [ORCID Scopes](https://members.orcid.org/api/oauth/orcid-scopes). | ```/authorize``` <br> ```/activities/update```
 |**redirect_uri**| Page on your site that users will see after they complete the authorization process (must be on the list of allowed redirect URIs you specified when requesting your API credentials)  | ```https://developers.google.com/oauthplayground``` |

-To request permission to add/update activities (affiliations, funding, works, peer review items), our authorization URL will be:
+To request permission to add/update activities (affiliations, funding, works, peer review items), and to add/update personal items (other-names, keywords, countries, researcher-urls, websites, and personal external identifiers) our authorization URL will be:
 Enter you own client ID where it says [APP-*****************]
 ```
 https://sandbox.orcid.org/oauth/authorize?client_id=[APP-****************]&response_type=code&scope=/read-limited%20/activities/update%20/person/update&redirect_uri=https://developers.google.com/oauthplayground